On the Rank of Multigraded Differential Modules

 \section{Introduction}

-Let $k$ be a field and set $R=k[x_1,\dotsc,x_d]$.
 A \emph{differential $R$-module} $D$ is an $R$-module with a square-zero homomorphism $\delta:D\to D$ called the \emph{differential}.
 The homology of $D$ is defined in the usual way: $H(D)=\ker\delta/\im\delta$.
 Differential modules have played an important role in the work of Avramov, Buchweitz, Iyengar, and Miller on the homology of finite free complexes \cite{MR2308849,MR2592508}.
-In this context, differential modules arise naturally when working with DG-modules: some constructions with desirable properties do not respect the grading but do preserve the differential (see \cite{MR2592508,MR2231960} for some instances of this phenomenon).
+In this context, differential modules arise naturally when working with DG-modules: some constructions with desirable properties do not respect the grading but do preserve the differential (see \cite{MR2592508,MR2231960} for instances of this phenomenon).

 This paper is motivated by a conjecture of Avramov, Buchweitz and Iyengar, concerning differential modules over a local ring $R$ of dimension $d$.
 They conjectured that if $F$ is a differential module admitting a finite free flag, such that the homology $H(F)$ has finite length then $\rank_R F\geq 2^d$ (\cite[Conjecture~5.3]{MR2308849}).

 In this conjecture, a \emph{free flag} on a differential module is a certain kind of filtration with free factors compatible with the differential (see Definition~\ref{flag-defn}).
 It provides the appropriate lifting properties for the category of differential modules.
 In \cite[Theorem~5.2]{MR2308849} the conjecture was proven when $d\leq 3$.
 More generally, the conjecture is false, even for complexes!
 Indeed, Iyengar and Walker \cite{IW} have found complexes $F$ with $H(F) \cong k\oplus k$ but $\rank_R F < 2^d$ for all $d \geq 8$ (provided $\Char k \neq 2$.)
 However, in the case of resolutions, with $\Char k \neq 2$ Walker has shown \cite{W} that if $M$ is a module of finite length over $R$, then $\sum \beta_i(M) \geq 2^d$.
 Further, he proves that equality holds if and only if $M$ is isomorphic to $R$ modulo a maximal $R$-sequence.

-The main theorem (Theorem~\ref{total-betti-bound}) of this paper establishes a lower bound on the rank of a differential module by finding a lower bound on the \emph{Betti number} of a differential module.
-A consequence of this result is the following theorem that partially answers Conjecture~\ref{hor-conj} in the multi-graded case. \begin{thm} Let $F$ be a finitely generated $\mathbb{Z}^d$-graded differential $R$-module with differential $\delta:F\to F$ that is homogeneous of degree zero, such that $F$ is free as an $R$-module.
+The main result of this paper proves that the conjecture of Avramov, Buchweitz and Iyengar holds in the multigraded case when $R$ is a polynomial ring and and the differential $\delta$ has degree zero: \begin{Theorem} Let $k$ be a field and set $R = k[x_1,\ldots, x_n]$.
+Let $F$ be a finitely generated $\mathbb{Z}^d$-graded differential $R$-module with differential $\delta:F\to F$ that is homogeneous of degree zero, such that $F$ is free as an $R$-module.